qutech/QuMADA/docs/examples.rst

 If required the buffer settings are changed to allow usage of the chosen trigger input.
 In our example, choosing the trigger_in_1 for the MFLI will change the trigger_mode from "edge" to "digital", as the MFLI's trigger inputs require this setting and would raise an exception during the measurement.

+It is also possible to save and load trigger mappings to/from json files.
+You can simply use "save_trigger_mapping" and "load_trigger_mapping" from qumada.instrument.buffers.buffer and provide station.components and a file path.
+Alternatively, you can call map_triggers with the "path" argument and provide the path to your mapping-json.
+The mapping prompt will only open up, if not all instruments can be mapped from the file.

 .. code-block:: python